Pay what you can - but suggested weekly donation is £5

 Q: What would we be singing?
 I'm not really one for fancy opera, or religious hymns?

 A: We'd like the group to help choose the songs to sing - we'll do this with a suggestion box and have slips where you can write down your ideas and Rosie can prepare something for future sessions based upon the suggestions.
-We'll try to keep it so there's something for everyone - and there probably won't be anything as complicated as opera.
-Though one day we might write a song or two of our own if you have any ideas.
+We'll try to keep it so there's something for everyone - and there probably won't be anything that's more complicated than you can try.

 Q: Do I need to have had any singing training or teaching first?